Spanish Old Master Drawings

 - Date: 1793

-- Black chalk, wash and white chalk highlights on grey tinted paper
+- Black chalk and wash, heightened with white, on grey tinted paper

 - 270 x 395 mm